 The amounts awarded through CSFP vary from year to year but have historically ranged from 20-30% of a student’s remaining balance after other financial aid was applied.
 The OLSH Business Office will notify families when the application period is open, and it is the responsibility of the family to submit necessary paperwork to the program.

-Junior Achievement of Western Pennsylvania (JA): Application typically due Spring
+Junior Achievement of Western Pennsylvania (JA): Application due April 1

 Students participating in a JA program are eligible to apply for special scholarships offered by JA.
 OLSH students may join the JA Volunteers group at OLSH which travels to local elementary schools to teach JA lessons.
 OLSH also offers a JA class to students in the spring.
 Learn more about Junior Achievement.

 OLSH is a host high school for Crossroads Foundation Scholars.
 This program provides financial and academic support to students demonstrating potential and financial need.
 Learn more about the Crossroads Foundation.